-If the management's estimated gross margin used in the value in use calculation for the construction CGU at 31 December 2018 is increased/(decreased) by 5%, goodwill impairment charge will be increased/(decreased) by \$\$100,000.
+If the management's estimated gross margin used in the value in use calculation for the construction CGU at 31 December 2019 is increased/(decreased) by 5%, goodwill impairment charge will be increased/(decreased) by \$\$100,000.

-If the management's estimated pre-tax discount rate applied to the discounted cash flows for the construction CGU at 31 December 2018 is increased/(decreased) by 1%, the carrying amounts of goodwill impairment charge of this CGU will be increased/(decreased) by \$\$54,000 (2017: \$\$ Nil).
+If the management's estimated pre-tax discount rate applied to the discounted cash flows for the construction CGU at 31 December 2019 is increased/(decreased) by 1%, the carrying amounts of goodwill impairment charge of this CGU will be increased/(decreased) by \$\$54,000 (2018: \$\$ Nil).

-SFRS(1) 1-36.134(e) Recoverable amount of cash-generating units ("CGU") containing goodwill or intangible assets with indefinite useful lives determined based on fair value less costs to sell calcu amoi In this illustration, the recoverable amounts of such CGUs were determined based in value in use calculations.
+SFRS(I) 1-36.134(e) Recoverable amount of cash-generating units ("CGU") containing goodwill or intangible assets with indefinite useful lives determined based on fair value less costs to sell calc amo) In this illustration, the recoverable amounts of such CGUs were determined based in value in use calculations.
 If an entity uses fair value less costs of disposal ("FVLCOD") to measure the recoverable amount of CGU, the entity should disclose the methodology used.
-If FVLCOD is not determined using an observable market price, the entity should disclose: (i) each key assumption on which management has based its determination of fair value less costs of lisposal.
-Key assumptions are those to which the unit's (group of units') recoverable amount is most ensitive. (ii) a description of management's approach to determining the value (or values) assigned to each key assumption, whether those values reflect past experience or, if appropriate, are consistent with external sources of information, and, if not, how and why they differ from past experience or external sources of information. (iiA) the level of the fair value hierarchy (see SFRS(I) 13) within wh categorised in its entirety (without giving regard to the observab (iiB) b) if there has been a change in valuation technique, the change and the reason(s) for making it.
+If FVLCOD is not determined using an observable market price, the entity should disclose: (i) each key assumption on which management has based its determination of fair value less costs of disposal.
+Key assumptions are those to which the unit's (group of units') recoverable amount is most sensitive. (ii) assumption, whether those values reflect past experience or, in description of management's approach to determining the value (or values) assigned to each key sumption, whether those values reflect past experience or, if appropriate, are consistent with ternal sources of information, and, if not, how and why they differ from past experience or external urces of information. (iiA) the level of the fair value hierarchy (see SFRS(I) 13) within whicategorised in its entirety (without giving regard to the observab (iiB) if there has been a change in valuation technique, the change an d the reason(s) for making it.
 If fair value less costs of disposal is measured using discounted cash flow projections, an entity shall disclose the following information: (iii) the period over which management has projected cash flows. (iv) the growth rate used to extrapolate cash flow projections. (v) the discount rate(s) applied to the cash flow projections.
-Illus trative Note disclosure for fair value less cost of disposal Electronic products manufacturing and distribution SFRS(I) 1-36.134(c)(e) disco recoverable amount of this CGU was based on the fair value less ounted cash flows.
-The fair value measurement was categorised as ts in the valuation techniques used. • J SFRS(I) 1-36.134(e)(i) assig key assumptions used in the assumption of the recoverable amo gned to the key assumptions represented management's assessme stries and were based on historical data from both external and int ent of future tre SFRS(I) 1-36.134(e) In pe ercent 2018 2017 SFRS(I) 1-36.134(e)(v) Disc ount rate хх хх SFRS(1) 1-36.134(e)(iv) Tern ninal value growth rate хх хх SFRS(1) 1-36.134(e)(i) Budg geted EBITDA growth rate хх хх SFRS(1) 1-36.134(e)(ü)) 1-36.134(e)(ii) The discount rate was a post-tax measure estimated based on the historical industry average weighted- average cost of capital, with a possible debt leveraging of x% at a market interest rate of x%.
+Illu strative Note disclosure for fair value less cost of disposal Eleo Electronic products manufacturing and distribution SFRS(I) 1-36.134(c)(e) The recoverable amount of this CGU was based on the fair value less costs of disposal, estimated using discounted cash flows.
+The fair value measurement was categorised as a Level 3 fair value based on the inputs in the valuation techniques used.
+SFRS(I) 1-36.134(e)(i) assi key assumptions used in the assumption of the recoverable amo gned to the key assumptions represented management's assessme ustries and were based on historical data from both external and int ent of future tre SFRS(1) 1-36.134(e) In p ercent 2019 2018 SFRS(1) 1-36.134(e)(v) Disc count rate хх хх SFRS(1) 1-36.134(e)(iv) Teri ninal value growth rate хх хх SFRS(I) 1-36.134(e)(i) Buc geted EBITDA growth rate хх хх SFRS(1) 1-36.134(e)(ü) The discount rate was a post-tax measure estimated based on the historical industry average weighted- average cost of capital, with a possible debt leveraging of x% at a market interest rate of x%.

-SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c)
+SFRS(1) 1-1.112 SFRS(1) 1-1.113 SFRS(1) 1-1.10(e) SFRS(1) 1-1.51(b)(c)